svilkata/computer_store/README.md

 4. Nobody can see other baskets and/or the page confirming the basket into a final order - except his/her own basket.
 5. Only users who have roles EMPLOYEE_SALES and ADMIN can see all the final orders.
 EMPLOYEE_PURCHASES and CUSTOMER can see only their own orders.

-### Loading data with FETCH api in the Thymeleaf html
+### Loading data asynchronously with FETCH api in the Thymeleaf html
 * Adding, deleting and changing item quantities in the basket - via Rest and FETCH Api (jQuery and/or Vanilla JS)
 * Calling dialog boxes based on the response status of the RestController:
   - for adding a new item in the basket (when successfully added new item, when we have already added this model in the basket, or when trying to add an item with zero quantity in the store available stock)